NSWACT XC Charlotte Pass Spring Camp Returns – Young XC Athletes are immersed in a different XC experience.

 THE FUN BEGINS - 2023 CHARLOTTE PASS SPRING CAMP

 There is not a groomed trail in sight, only the vast expanses of the Main Range.
 There is plenty of skiable snow to be had for the price of a hike over beautiful alpine terrain, starting from the Charlotte Pass turning circle.
-Fun and camaraderie are the order of the day as the 2023 CP Campers share their time on the snow and as residents of a ski lodge for 6 days.
+Fun and camaraderie are the order of the days ahead as the 2023 CP Campers share their time on the snow and as residents of a ski lodge for most of a week.

 Geraldine, from the Nordic Shelter, has been the main driver of this special project of NSWACT XC Committee (a subcommittee of Snow Australia) since the first Camp in 2014, with some COVID-related years off.
 This year she handed the reins to Annie Wright.
 Thank you both and all of those who supported you.